sadsfae/ansible-elk/README.md

 **What does it do?**
    - Automated deployment of a full ELK stack (Elasticsearch, Logstash, Kibana)
      * Uses Nginx as a reverse proxy for Kibana
-     * Generates SSL certificates for filebeat or logstash-forwarder
+     * Generates SSL certificates for Filebeat or Logstash-forwarder
      * Adds either iptables or firewalld rules if firewall is active
      * Tunes Elasticsearch heapsize to half your memory
+     * Deploys ELK clients using SSL and Filebeat

 **Requirements**
    - RHEL7, CentOS or Fedora Linux server